ngx-lib/multiselect/docs_app/content/guide/property-configuration.md

   ```

 - `optionsTemplate`: **TemplateRef< any >?** –
-Use this property binding to pass the custom template to displayed by multiselect while rendering options.
-For example, while showing the list of countries, you can pass your own customize template which should display the name of country with its flag on right side.
-The below snippet demonstrate the usage of customTemplate option.
+In you want to change the internal look and feel of the each option, you can create your own `ng-template` and passed the name of to this property.
+For example, while showing the list of countries, you can pass your own customized template which should display the name of country with its flag on right side.
+The below snippet demonstrate the usage of `customTemplate` option.

   ```html
   <ngx-multiselect